 e) schedule colour-coded broadcast shows (which can contain playlists, smart blocks, pre-recorded complete shows, timed remote input streams, or be live) for specific dates and times on the Calendar page.
 Regular shows can be scheduled by the day of the week or month, and can be linked to share content

-l) export the broadcast schedule to external sites via the Schedule API
+j) export the broadcast schedule to external sites via the Public Airtime API on the Preferences page

-n) configure the Airtime system on the Preferences, Media Folders and Streams pages.
+l) configure the Airtime system on the Preferences and Streams pages

 There has been error in communication with Booktype server.
 Not sure right now where is the problem.